MHuang2001/mhstability/README.md

 # Usage

-The main function to create a stabs object using the `stabs` package:
+The main function to create a stabs object and conduct stability selection using the `stabs` package:

 ``` r
 s = stabs::stabsel(X, y, cutoff, PFER)